hoainam12k/unite-react-node-app-workshop/workshop.md

 In Koa you express your application logic as a series of asynchronous functions called middleware, which is just a fancy word for functions that all operate on a `context` or `ctx` object, and await on a `next` function to yield flow back into the rest of the app.
 Before we actually start building out our app, let's just write some code to better explain this concept.

 We are going to add another middleware function.
-This going to be an `aysnc` function with a second `next` paramater.
+This going to be an `async` function with a second `next` paramater.
 This is a function that resolves to a promise that we can `await` on, telling Koa to pause this current middleware and move on to the next one in the chain.

 ```js
 app.use(async function(ctx, next) {